padmarajnidagundi/padmarajnidagundi/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on Cypress in my free time
+- 🌱 I’m currently learning AI-driven testing
+- 👯 I’m looking to collaborate on AI driven software testing professional
+- 📫 How to reach me: padmaraj.nidagundi at gmail.com

 <!--
 **padmarajnidagundi/padmarajnidagundi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.